 In order to understand how to apply for Supplemental Security Income (SSI), you should first understand what is SSI income?
 You cannot just apply without understanding the Program.
 (This is not accepting Terms and Conditions of the newest version of Twitter.
 This is a whole other thing.)

-What is Supplemental Security Income?
+What is Supplemental Security Income (SSI)?

 In order to receive SSI, a person will need to meet at least one of these supplemental security income requirements: